galaxyproject/training-material/topics/contributing/tutorials/updating_tutorial/tutorial.md

 > <hands-on-title>Update the tools in the tutorial</hands-on-title>
 >
 > 1. **Update tool versions**: Each {% icon hands_on %} *Hands-on* step in the tutorial will likely have tool (s) with versions in the text.
-Update these versions / links to be equivalent to your updated workflow.
+Update these versions / links to be equivalent to your `updated workflow`.
 > 2. **Update tool instructions**: (Simultaneously) update the text to address any differences arising during the update, i.e. new parameters to set or other changes.
 > 3. **Update images**: Wherever images are used to show tool outputs, these will need updating.
-Use your final history for this.
+Use your final `answer key history` for this.
-> 4. **Update text**: Wherever results are referenced in the tutorial text, update these numbers (and possibly interpretation) to reflect the new answer key history.
+> 4. **Update text**: Wherever results are referenced in the tutorial text, update these numbers (and possibly interpretation) to reflect the new `answer key history`.
-> 5. **Update header**: In the metadata at the beginning of the tutorial, there are likely answer key history links.
-Update this by adding the link to your answer key history.
+> 5. **Update header**: In the metadata at the beginning of the tutorial, there are likely `answer key history` links.
+Update this by adding the link to your `answer key history`.
 > 6. **Update workflow file**: In the tutorial folder in the `training-material` repository, there is a subfolder titled `workflows`.
-Download your updated workflow as a file and deposit that file there.
+Download your `updated workflow` as a file and deposit that file there.
 > 7. Check if there are any links to workflows/histories in the tutorial text, and if so, update them.
 > 7. Add your name as a *contributor* to the tutorial as an **editor** in the metadata.
 {: .hands_on}